 With a CD, the financial institution pays you interest at regular intervals.
 Once it matures, you get your original principal back plus any accrued interest.
-You may be able to earn up to nearly 2.25 percent interest on these types of investments, as of Jan.
-2020.
+It pays to shop around online for the best rates.

 Because of their safety and higher payouts, CDs can be a good choice for retirees who don’t need immediate income and are able to lock up their money for a little bit.
 But there are many kinds of CDs to fit your needs, and so you can still take advantage of the higher rates on CDs.

 Risk: CDs are considered safe investments.
-However, they do carry reinvestment risk — the risk that when interest rates fall, investors will earn less when they reinvest principal and interest in new CDs with lower rates.
+But they do carry reinvestment risk — the risk that when interest rates fall, investors will earn less when they reinvest principal and interest in new CDs with lower rates, as we saw in 2020.
 The opposite risk is that rates will rise and investors won’t be able to take advantage because they’ve already locked their money into a CD.

 Consider laddering CDs — investing money in CDs of varying terms — so that all your money isn’t tied up in one instrument for a long time.
 It’s important to note that inflation and taxes could significantly erode the purchasing power of your investment.

 Liquidity: CDs aren’t as liquid as savings accounts or money market accounts because you tie up your money until the CD reaches maturity — often for months or years.
 It’s possible to get at your money sooner, but you’ll often pay a penalty to do so.

 Government bond funds are mutual funds or ETFs that invest in debt securities issued by the U.S. government and its agencies.